-2016 World Series: Can the Cubs force Game 7?
+Cubs force World Series Game 7

 World Series 2016: Cubs vs. Indians

-Dexter Fowler, left, and Anthony Rizzo, right, of the Chicago Cubs celebrate after beating the Cleveland Indians 3-2 in Game 5 of the 2016 World Series at Wrigley Field on Sunday, October 30 in Chicago.
+Dexter Fowler, left, and Anthony Rizzo, right, of the Cubs celebrate after beating the Indians 3-2 in Game 5.

 World Series 2016: Cubs vs. Indians